 However, a number of factors have meant that the market is ready for the introduction of DirectX 12.
 First is simply that developers need it, at least if they care about making the best use of PC hardware.
-PCs are theoretically much more powerful than the latest games consoles, but they're held back by these legacy features.

 The problem has now reached breaking point.
 You can always throw money at even faster hardware for PCs, but with DirectX 12 there’s an opportunity to make more modest budgets stretch further.
 All of which potentially helps keep the PC market in general more relevant in the face of stiff competition from consoles and mobile gaming.

 Then there’s the fact that all the latest consoles now sport APUs (combined CPUs and GPUs) made by AMD, so optimisation for those platforms also provides lessons for optimising for PCs with AMD hardware.
 In fact, the Xbox One will switch to using DirectX 12, completely eliminating any overhead there.
 This is also why AMD introduced its Mantle extension to DirectX11, because it knew developers would be more on board with optimising for its hardware thanks to the console design wins.

 Finally, there’s the fact that DirectX 12 will be used on all Windows 10 devices, which includes not just PCs but tablets and phones too.
 This cross platform simplicity again potentially offsets any extra work that the new API may introduce.